anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/appendix-b.md

 "*" hard multitenancy: can be defined as workload isolation mechanism in which the workloads do not share the same Cluster resources and are isolated at Cluster level.
 So typically a seperate Cluster for each tenant could be considered as hard isolation.

-"**" soft multitenancy is a mechanism in which the same Kubernetes Cluster is being shared between different tenants, like using namespaces to isolate the tenants.
+"**" soft multitenancy is a mechanism in which the same Kubernetes Cluster is being shared between different tenants, like using Namespaces to isolate the tenants.